-The government of China has been pursuing economic reform policies, including the encouragement of foreign trade and investment.
-No assurance can be given, however, that the government of China will continue to pursue such policies, that such policies will be successful if pursued, or that such policies will not be significantly altered from time to time, particularly in light of the trade and travel restrictions that the United States and China have implemented in recent months.
+The government of China is adopting evolving policies regarding foreign and domestic trade.
+No assurance can be given that the government of China will continue to pursue policies that allow for open trade with foreign countries, that such policies will be successful if pursued, or that such policies will not be significantly altered from time to time, particularly in light of the trade and travel restrictions that the United States and China have implemented in recent years.
 Despite progress in developing its legal system, China does not have a comprehensive and highly developed system of laws, particularly with respect to foreign investment activities and foreign trade.
 Enforcement of existing and future laws and contracts is uncertain, and implementation and interpretation thereof may be inconsistent.
 As the Chinese legal system develops, the promulgation of new laws, changes to existing laws, and the preemption of local regulations by national laws may adversely affect foreign investors.
-Further, any litigation in China may be protracted and may result in substantial costs and diversion of resources and management's attention.
-Also, the evolving landscape of the interrelation between China and Hong Kong may have an adverse impact on our operations in Hong Kong and may impact our ability to attract and maintain necessary talent in that area.
-In addition, though changes in government policies and rules are timely published or communicated, there is usually no indication of the duration of any grace period before which full implementation and compliance will be required.
-As a result, it is possible that we might operate our business in violation of new rules and policies before full compliance can be achieved.
+Further, any litigation in China and Hong Kong may have an adverse impact on our operations in Hong Kong and may impact our ability to attract and maintain necessary talent in that area.
+In addition, though changes in government policies and rules are timely published or communicated, there is usually no indication of new rules and policies before full compliance can be achieved.
 These uncertainties could limit the legal protections available to us and adversely impact our results of operations.